Counting subgraphs in fftp graphs with symmetry: Examples

 Let $G$ be a group hyperbolic relative to a collection of subgroups $\{H_\omega\}_{\omega \in \Omega}$.
 The subgroups $H_\omega$, $\omega\in \Omega$ are called {\it parabolic subgroups} (see \cite{Osin06} for the details).
 Let $\cH=\cup H_\omega$.

 In this subsection we will make intense use of results of \cite{AC3} where it is shown that fftp is preserved under relative hyperbolicity in the following way.
 Suppose that $Y$ is a finite generating set for $G$.
-There is a finite subset $\cH'\subseteq \cH$ such that for any finite generating $X$ satisfying that $Y\cup \cH \subseteq X\subseteq Y\cup \cH$ and that $\ga(H_\omega, X\cap H_\omega)$ is fftp, it follows that $\ga(G,X)$ is fftp.
+There is a finite subset $\cH'\subseteq \cH$ such that if $X$ is a finite generating satisfying that $Y\cup \cH \subseteq X\subseteq Y\cup \cH$ and that $\ga(H_\omega, X\cap H_\omega)$ is fftp, then $\ga(G,X)$ is fftp.
 We remark that the condition $\ga(H_\omega, X\cap H_\omega)$ is fftp, it is relatively easy to achieve, since if $H_\omega$ has fftp for some generating set, then any finite generating set of $H_\omega$ can be enlarged to have fftp (see \cite[Proposition 3.2]{AC3}).

 Let $p$ be a path in the Cayley graph $\ga(G,X\cup \cH)$.
 An {\it $H_\lambda$-component} of $p$, is a subpath $s$ of $p$ with the property that the label of the path $s$ is an element of the free monoid $H_\lambda^*$ and it is not properly contained in any other subpath of $p$ with this property.
 Two components ${s}$ and ${r}$ (not necessarily in the same path) are {\it connected} if both are $H_\omega$-components for some $\omega\in \Omega$ and $({s}_-)H_\omega=({r}_-)H_\omega$.
 A component in a closed path that is not connected to other component is called {\it isolated}.